Inverness College UHI is a key partner in Scotland’s newest university, the University of the Highlands and Islands.

 - Nursery services at Inverness Campus

-- Use of gym and fitness equipment at the Longman campus
+- Use of gym and fitness equipment at Inverness Campus

 Inverness College UHI is fully committed to Equal Opportunities for everyone and a copy of our Equal Opportunities policy is available on our main website.
 We are also committed to Staff Development through a well resourced Staff Development Programme.

 The application form is provided as a Word document for you to download and complete.
 Once completed your application form should be attached and submitted via the application page of this website.
 Do not attach a separate CV as this will not be referred to.
 You are advised to carefully read the job description and person specification for the post to ensure that you meet the relevant criteria.